chhe/livecli/README.md

 Feel free to open a new thread on the issue tracker or submit a new pull request.
 Please read [CONTRIBUTING.md][contributing] first.
 Thanks!

+Please be aware that plugins for streaming services that are using DRM protections or there main focus is to provide copyrighted content **will not be implemented**.

   [livecli-website]: https://livecli.github.io
   [livecli-plugins]: https://livecli.github.io/plugin_matrix.html